unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-records-for-a-domain.md

 ## Returns

-A single object with the following fields:
+An object with the following fields:

 * `records`: A key-value dictionary with all domain records set on-chain.
 This includes wallet addresses and IPFS website hashes.
 To get more details, visit the Unstoppable Domains [Records Reference](/developer-toolkit/reference/records-reference.md) documentation.
 * `meta`: A key-value dictionary with general information about the domain: